Best cheap hotels in Miami

 Time Out tip: Just next door is the Faena Forum, an event space where—every second Sunday of the month—folks roll around on the vibrantly painted floor during a free roller skating party.

-This boutique hotel brings the South Beach party north to Mid-Beach.
-The airy lobby ticks the trendy boxes: white walls, Starck-style furniture and artsy light fixtures.
-Purple corridors and a red elevator liven up the minimalism.
-Wunderbar, off the lobby, is where guests congregate at happy hour.
-The hotel’s restaurant, Jules Kitchen, serves comfort food from around the globe—tacos, hummus as well as brunch.
+Bringing the South Beach party to Mid-Beach, bustling boutique Circa 39 ticks all the trendy boxes.
+Step inside the airy lobby, where white walls and breeze-permitting windows expand upon your spatial perceptions.
+Breaking the blank space is art and soft furnishings with beach-infused aesthetics, plus wicker furniture and quirkily colourful light fixtures.
+Further within the hotel, purple corridors and a red elevator liven up the minimalism.
+When you fancy a drink, drop into Wunderbar, where happy hour means happy hour.
+For those with rumbling stomachs, the hotel’s restaurant, Jules Kitchen, serves brightly-coloured comfort food from around the globe—tacos, hummus as well as brunch.
 The vibe is generally lively, especially by the small pool and courtyard, which has curtained beds for canoodling.
-Rooms range in size but are all generally spacious and comfortable.
+Ooh la la.

 Minimum: Rates fluctuate seasonally; right now: average $150 a night.